nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-07-17-buldrightthingright.md

 ## Building the right thing wrong
-Building the right thing wrong happens when we care and invest in the output, not how the thing is built.
+Building the right thing wrong (serving the users, excluding developers) happens when we care and invest in the output, not how the thing is built.
 We focus on the deadline, ignoring the advice and recommendations from our technical team.
 We focus on popping champagne and giving great speeches on go-live day, forgetting that we need to build feature 2,3, 100 and more.

 It is similar to building a house with wrong foundation.
 When the builder hands over the keys to the house owner (client), family and the builder pops champagne and upload pictures on Instagram.
 2 years later, after few rainfalls, the lack of quality becomes evident, and house starts cracking.
 ![wrongfoundation](/img/blog/wrongfoundation.webp)